Refer to the NEMT Guide for information about procedures.

-Eligible providers meet the following:
+Eligible providers must meet the following:

 Provider Type Home Page Links

-Recipients enrolled in a managed care organization (MCO) must contact the appropriate MCO for the process and procedures for obtaining transportation services.
+Members enrolled in a managed care organization (MCO) must contact the appropriate MCO for the process and procedures for obtaining transportation services.

 Transportation to services provided for a waiver program is the responsibility of the waiver program.
-For recipient transportation to waiver program services, see HCBS Waiver Services and Elderly Waiver (EW) and Alternate Care (AC) Program sections in the manual.
+For member transportation to waiver program services, see HCBS Waiver Services and Elderly Waiver (EW) and Alternate Care (AC) Program sections in the manual.